On rainbow tetrahedra in Cayley graphs: Presence and properties of -cycles

-Passing through each one of its vertices, $H'(t,a,d)$ has two 6-cycles given by regular hexagons in the plane whenever the CT's of $H'(t,a,d)$ are represented by equilateral triangles as in Section~\ref{s6}, with their sides representing the edges of those CT's.
-This is the specific situation of Proposition~\ref{he}, below.
+The graph $H'(t,a,d)$ in Subsection~\ref{tt1} has two edge-disjoint 6-cycles with just the vertex $t$ in common which are given by regular hexagons in the plane when the CTs of $H'(t,a,d)$ are represented as equilateral triangles as in the discussion after Example~\ref{11}.
+This is the specific case in Subsection~\ref{he} below.
 If $q$ is any of these 6-cycles, then its edges are colored with the component colors of a $K_3$-type $s$.
-In that case, we denote $q=a.s$, where $a$ is the central color of the six CT's adjacent to $q$.
+In that case, we denote $q=a.s$, where $a$ is the central color of the six CTs adjacent to $q$.

-\begin{prop} Let $bdf=s$ and $cde=s'$ be $K_3$-types.
-Then $t=abcde\!f$ is contained in 6-cycles $q=a.s$ and $q'=a.s'$ of $H'(t,a,d)$.
-The edge-color sets of $q$ and $q'$ are respectively $\{b,d,\!f\}$ and $\{c,d,e\}$, each of their elements coloring opposite edges.
-Moreover, the color that indicates $t$ internally in its incident CT's in $H'(t,a,d)$ and those that indicate the two edges in $q$, {\rm(}$q'${\rm)}, incident to $t$ conform $s$, {\rm(}$s'${\rm)}.
-Furthermore, $d$ is the color that colors $t$ in its incident CT's in $H'(t,a,d)$, as well as the two parallel edges of $a.bdf$, {\rm(}$a.cde${\rm)}, incident neither to $t$ nor to its corresponding opposite vertex.\end{prop}